 ADHD is one of the most common neurodevelopmental conditions in both children and adults, affecting focus, impulse control, organization, and emotional regulation.
 It is frequently misunderstood and underdiagnosed — especially in women and older adults.

-Afoma offers thorough ADHD evaluations across all age groups, followed by individualized treatment plans that may include medication management, behavioral strategies, and coordination with schools or therapists.
+Joy offers thorough ADHD evaluations across all age groups, followed by individualized treatment plans that may include medication management, behavioral strategies, and coordination with schools or therapists.
 Getting the right diagnosis is the first step toward building the life you deserve.

 Anxiety disorders — including generalized anxiety, social anxiety, panic disorder, and specific phobias — are among the most prevalent mental health conditions worldwide.
 Anxiety is more than everyday worry; it can become debilitating, disrupting work, relationships, and physical health.

 Treatment is highly effective.
-Afoma evaluates the type and severity of anxiety, explores contributing factors, and creates a personalized plan that may include medication, lifestyle recommendations, and referrals to evidence-based therapy.
+Joy evaluates the type and severity of anxiety, explores contributing factors, and creates a personalized plan that may include medication, lifestyle recommendations, and referrals to evidence-based therapy.
 You do not have to live in a constant state of dread.

 Many individuals on the autism spectrum experience co-occurring mental health challenges such as anxiety, mood dysregulation, irritability, and sleep disturbances.
 Psychiatric support for autism focuses on managing these secondary symptoms rather than “treating” autism itself — supporting quality of life on the individual’s own terms.

-Afoma provides medication management and psychiatric care tailored to autistic individuals across the lifespan, always within a framework of respect for neurodiversity and close collaboration with families, therapists, and support providers.
+Joy provides medication management and psychiatric care tailored to autistic individuals across the lifespan, always within a framework of respect for neurodiversity and close collaboration with families, therapists, and support providers.

 Bipolar disorder involves cycles of mood episodes — from elevated, energized manic or hypomanic states to depressive lows — that can be disruptive and, at times, dangerous.
 It is often misdiagnosed as depression alone, leading to years of inadequate treatment.

 Accurate diagnosis is critical.
-Afoma conducts careful longitudinal assessments to distinguish bipolar disorder from other mood conditions, then develops a stabilization plan with appropriate mood-stabilizing medications and ongoing monitoring.
+Joy conducts careful longitudinal assessments to distinguish bipolar disorder from other mood conditions, then develops a stabilization plan with appropriate mood-stabilizing medications and ongoing monitoring.
 With the right treatment, people with bipolar disorder lead full, stable lives.

 Depression is more than sadness — it can drain your energy, cloud your thinking, disrupt sleep and appetite, and make it nearly impossible to find joy in anything.
 It affects people of every age, background, and walk of life, and it is one of the most treatable conditions in psychiatry.

-Afoma assesses for the type and severity of depression — including major depressive disorder, persistent depressive disorder, postpartum depression, and seasonal depression — and develops a personalized treatment plan.
+Joy assesses for the type and severity of depression — including major depressive disorder, persistent depressive disorder, postpartum depression, and seasonal depression — and develops a personalized treatment plan.
 Getting help is a sign of strength, not weakness.

 Eating disorders — including anorexia, bulimia, binge eating disorder, and ARFID — are serious mental health conditions with significant physical health consequences.
 They are rooted in complex psychological factors and require compassionate, multi-disciplinary care.

-Afoma supports patients with the psychiatric component of eating disorder treatment, which often includes addressing co-occurring anxiety, depression, or trauma.
+Joy supports patients with the psychiatric component of eating disorder treatment, which often includes addressing co-occurring anxiety, depression, or trauma.
 Care is provided in close coordination with dietitians, therapists, and medical providers to ensure a holistic, safe approach to recovery.

 Insomnia — difficulty falling asleep, staying asleep, or waking too early — affects millions of people and is often both a symptom and a driver of other mental health conditions.
 Chronic poor sleep degrades mood, cognition, physical health, and quality of life significantly.

-Afoma evaluates insomnia in its full context, distinguishing primary insomnia from sleep difficulties related to anxiety, depression, ADHD, PTSD, or medications.
+Joy evaluates insomnia in its full context, distinguishing primary insomnia from sleep difficulties related to anxiety, depression, ADHD, PTSD, or medications.
 Treatment may include sleep hygiene guidance, targeted medications, and coordination with sleep medicine specialists when needed.

 Mood disorders encompass a broad range of conditions affecting emotional state and regulation — including depression, bipolar disorder, cyclothymia, premenstrual dysphoric disorder (PMDD), and mood disorders due to medical conditions.
 They are among the leading causes of disability worldwide.

 Accurate diagnosis is the foundation of effective treatment.
-Afoma conducts thorough psychiatric evaluations to identify the specific mood disorder, rule out contributing medical factors, and create a medication and support plan tailored to your unique presentation and life circumstances.
+Joy conducts thorough psychiatric evaluations to identify the specific mood disorder, rule out contributing medical factors, and create a medication and support plan tailored to your unique presentation and life circumstances.

 OCD involves recurring, intrusive thoughts (obsessions) and repetitive behaviors or mental rituals (compulsions) performed to temporarily relieve anxiety.
 It is frequently mischaracterized as a quirk or preference — in reality, it can be severely disabling and deeply distressing.

-Afoma evaluates and manages OCD with evidence-based psychiatric care, which typically includes medication (SSRIs) as a foundational component alongside referral to specialized OCD therapy (ERP).
+Joy evaluates and manages OCD with evidence-based psychiatric care, which typically includes medication (SSRIs) as a foundational component alongside referral to specialized OCD therapy (ERP).
 With the right combination of support, the grip of OCD can be significantly loosened.

 Treatment is highly effective.
-Afoma evaluates the type and severity of anxiety, explores contributing factors, and creates a personalized plan that may include medication, lifestyle recommendations, and referrals to evidence-based therapy.
+Joy evaluates the type and severity of anxiety, explores contributing factors, and creates a personalized plan that may include medication, lifestyle recommendations, and referrals to evidence-based therapy.
 You do not have to live in a constant state of dread.

 Schizophrenia and related psychotic disorders — including schizoaffective disorder and brief psychotic disorder — involve disruptions in thinking, perception, emotion, and behavior.
 These conditions require expert psychiatric management and a long-term, trusting care relationship.

-Afoma provides ongoing psychiatric management for patients with psychotic disorders, with a focus on medication stabilization, psychoeducation, relapse prevention, and strong coordination with case managers, family members, and community supports.
+Joy provides ongoing psychiatric management for patients with psychotic disorders, with a focus on medication stabilization, psychoeducation, relapse prevention, and strong coordination with case managers, family members, and community supports.
 Recovery is possible — and the definition of recovery is yours to set.

 Post-traumatic stress disorder develops after exposure to traumatic events and can cause flashbacks, nightmares, hypervigilance, emotional numbness, and difficulty trusting others.
 Trauma affects people of every age, and the wound does not have to be visible for the pain to be real.

-Afoma provides trauma-informed psychiatric care with deep respect for each patient’s pace and readiness.
+Joy provides trauma-informed psychiatric care with deep respect for each patient’s pace and readiness.
 This includes medication management for PTSD symptoms and close coordination with trauma-specialized therapists for evidence-based treatments like EMDR or CPT.
 Healing is not linear — but it is possible.

 Behavioral disorders — including Oppositional Defiant Disorder (ODD), Conduct Disorder, and Intermittent Explosive Disorder — are frequently rooted in underlying anxiety, mood dysregulation, trauma, or neurodevelopmental conditions.
 They are most common in children and adolescents, but can persist into adulthood.

-Afoma evaluates behavioral presentations with a comprehensive lens, identifying contributing psychiatric factors and developing plans that include family psychoeducation, behavioral strategies, medication when clinically indicated, and school coordination.
+Joy evaluates behavioral presentations with a comprehensive lens, identifying contributing psychiatric factors and developing plans that include family psychoeducation, behavioral strategies, medication when clinically indicated, and school coordination.
 Disruptive behavior is often a signal — and it deserves a thoughtful response, not just a label.

 Sleep problems extend beyond insomnia to include hypersomnia (excessive sleep), irregular sleep-wake rhythms, nightmare disorder, and sleep disruption associated with anxiety, depression, PTSD, or bipolar disorder.
 Sleep and mental health are bidirectional — each profoundly affects the other.

-Afoma evaluates sleep concerns holistically, identifying psychiatric contributors and crafting individualized treatment strategies.
+Joy evaluates sleep concerns holistically, identifying psychiatric contributors and crafting individualized treatment strategies.
 Depending on the presentation, this may involve medication optimization, behavioral interventions, sleep hygiene coaching, or referral to sleep medicine specialists for polysomnography and further evaluation.

 Compassionate evaluations and treatment for the youngest patients, always in partnership with parents and caregivers.